-Protect yourself and others
+Protecting yourself and others from COVID-19

-To help stop coronavirus spreading you should:
+To help stop the spread of COVID-19, you should:

 - wash your hands with soap and water for at least 20 seconds

-- use hand sanitiser gel if soap and water are not available
+- use an alcohol-based hand sanitiser if soap and water are not available

 - a screen

 All shops and businesses will be expected to follow the Government’s COVID-19 secure guidelines for working safely.
 In many cases, this will involve making changes to how they normally operate so that customers can maintain social distancing.
 Read the Government's COVID-19 secure guidelines for working safely.